bhadreshpsavani/t5-sentence-split/README.md

 ## Accomplishment:

 * All of our models are having better result for two metrics(Exact and SARI scores) than baseline models
-* Our t5-base-wikisplit and t5-v1_1-base-wikisplit model are achieving comparative results with half model size or weights that will enable faster inferece
+* Our t5-base-wikisplit and t5-v1_1-base-wikisplit model are achieving comparative results with half model size or weights that will enable faster inference
 * We added [wikisplit](https://huggingface.co/metrics/wiki_split) metrics which is freely available at huggingface datasets.
 It will be easy to calculate relevent scores for this task from now on

 ## Contributors: